OBITUARY: Philip Leon Terry

 Phil married Radene (Scott) Terry on July 4, 1976, in Vale, Oregon.
 To this union, two children were born, April (1980) and Philip (1984).

-Phil was an elementary teacher who taught in Brogan, Vale, Elgin and finishing at Annex for his last 24 years.
+Phil was an elementary teacher for 33 years.
+He taught in Brogan, Vale, Elgin and finished his teaching career at Annex for his last 24 years.
 He also worked at K-Mart for 29 years, and delivered newspapers for The Argus Observer off and on for many years.

-Phil is survived by his wife, Radene; his two children, April and Philip, of Ontario; his three fur-granddaughters, Aspen, Angyl and Patches; his brother Mike and his sister Kim, and many nieces and nephews.
+Phil is survived by his wife, Radene; his two children, April and Philip, of Ontario; his three fur-granddaughters, Aspen, Angyl and Patches; his brother Mike Terry and his sister Kim Yee, and many nieces and nephews.
 He is preceded in death by his parents Roscoe and Nora Belle, and his in-laws Richard and Dorothy Scott.

 A special thank you to his ICU nurse, Amanda, at Saint Alphonsus in Boise.
-Graveside services will be at 10:30 a.m.
-Monday, June 6, at Evergreen Cemetery in Ontario, Oregon by Nate Banta of Sunrise Christian Church.
+In lieu of flowers, donations may be made to Sunrise Christian Church, 968 S.W.
+30th St., Ontario, Oregon.
+Graveside services were held at 10:30 a.m.
+Monday, June 6, at Evergreen Cemetery in Ontario, followed by a reception at Sunrise Christian Church.
+Services were led by Nate Banta of Sunrise Christian Church.